 Actually compostable compost bags

 Municipal composting programs are steadily rolling out in cities across the United States, and millions of people are now composting, some for the very first time.
 The most common bags used to collect food scraps at home are green bags made from PLA, or corn starch.
 This material takes a very long time to decompose and can be hard to distinguish from standard plastic bags.
 In fact, some cities won't even accept them.
-I decided there must be a better way and took it upon myself to design a kitchen scraps bag that is welcomed by compost facilities and provides a cleaner, more convenient experience for residential customers.
+I suspected there must be a better solution and decided to design a kitchen scraps bag that would be welcomed by compost facilities while providing a cleaner, more convenient experience for residential customers.

 Materials Research